KaluTheKova/COMP.SE.140/README.md

 - Open a new terminal and run "curl localhost:8001"
 - Switch back to previous terminal and view the results.
 - To stop: CTRL+C (because terminal is attached by default) and "docker-compose down"

-## Notes:
-- The exercise instructions are lacking.
-You need to change directory to the cloned folder after git clone.